quarkslab/diffing-portal/differs/diaphora.rst

 Diaphora
 ========

-`Diaphora <https://github.com/joxeankoret/diaphora/>`_ is another main diffing tool that is used for industrial purposes.
-A new version, the 3.0, was released in 2023.
-Diaphora offers a variety of features that are used to compute the diff between two binaries, some of which are common to BinDiff and QBinDiff.
+`Diaphora <https://github.com/joxeankoret/diaphora/>`_ is an open-source binary diffing tool deeply integrated into IDA Pro.
+A new version, the `3.1 <https://github.com/joxeankoret/diaphora/releases/tag/3.1>`_, has recently been released in 2023.
+It offers a variety of features that are used to compute the diff between two binaries, some of which are common to BinDiff and QBinDiff.

+Diaphora uses a custom SQLite database to export the relevant informations it needs.
+As it is very specific to this software, it has not been referenced in exporter section;

 Contrary to other differs, Diaphora uses a sequential process to output matches : a set of rules are defined to establish the matches.
 These rules are executed from the most reliable query to the less reliable one.
-Each query can produce new matches.
+Thus it iteratively refines the matches by applying these rules.

-More details can be found on the `Diaphora Github repository <https://github.com/joxeankoret/diaphora/>`_.
+More details and thorough documentation can be found on Diaphora's `website <http://diaphora.re>`_ and the associated `Github <https://github.com/joxeankoret/diaphora/>`_ repository.